garystafford/kstreams-on-msk/README.md

 # Kafka Streams Example for Amazon MSK with IAM Auth

-Adoption of the `WordCountLambdaExample.java` code example from Confluent for use with IAM access control for Amazon MSK.
+Adoption of the simple `WordCountLambdaExample.java` code example from Confluent for use with IAM access control for Amazon MSK.
 Example code demonstrates the Apache Kafka Streams API (aka Kafka Streams or KStreams).

+Build Gradle 7.4.
+Compiled and ran on OpenJDK 8u322.
+Build as fat jar (`shadowJar`) using `com.github.johnrengelman.shadow`.
+Application ran from within OpenJDK 8u322 docker base container, running on Amazon EKS.

 ## Reference